Second-Order Fast-Slow Stochastic Systems: Abstract

 \section{Abstract}

-Consider a system of nonlinear second-order stochastic differential equations with fast-slow processes.
-Our main effort is to obtain averaging and large deviations principles.
-If the fast process is a diffusion, neither Lipschitz continuity nor linear growth is needed.
-Our approach is based on the combinations of the intuition from Smoluchowski-Kramers approximation, the concepts of relatively large deviations compactness, and identification of rate functions.
-The case that the fast process has no specific structure is also considered.
-We establish the large deviations principle of the underlying system under the assumption on the local large deviations principles of the corresponding first-order system.
-Some applications and numerical examples are also provided to illustrate our results.
+This paper focuses on systems of nonlinear second-order stochastic differential equations with multi-scales.
+The motivation for our study stems from mathematical physics and statistical mechanics, for examples, Langevin dynamics and stochastic acceleration in a random environment.
+Our effort is to carry out asymptotic analysis to establish large deviations principles.
+Our focus is on obtaining the desired results for systems under weaker conditions.
+When the fast-varying process is a diffusion, neither Lipschitz continuity nor linear growth needs to be assumed.
+Our approach is based on combinations of the intuition from Smoluchowski-Kramers approximation, and the methods initiated in \cite{Puh16} relying on the concepts of relatively large deviations compactness and the identification of rate functions.
+When the fast-varying process is under a general setup with no specified structure, the paper establishes the large deviations principle of the underlying system under the assumption on the local large deviations principles of the corresponding first-order system.